Sailing yacht

-A sailing yacht (US ship prefixes SY or S/Y), is a leisure craft that uses sails as its primary means of propulsion.
-A yacht may be a sail or power vessel used for pleasure, cruising, or racing.
-There is no standard definition, so the term applies here to sailing vessels that have a cabin with amenities that accommodate overnight use.
-To be termed a "yacht", as opposed to a "boat", such a vessel is likely to be at least 33 ft in length and have been judged to have good aesthetic qualities.
-Sailboats that do not accommodate overnight use or are smaller than 30 ft are not universally called yachts.
-Sailing yachts in excess of 40 m are generally considered to be superyachts.
+A sailing yacht (US ship prefixes SY or S/Y), is a yacht that uses sails as its primary means of propulsion.
+The term applies to recreational sailing vessels as opposed to a "boat".

 Sailing yachts are actively used in sport and are among categories recognized by the governing body of sailing sports, World Sailing.

 Etymology

 The term yacht originates from the Dutch word jacht (pl. jachten, which means "hunt"), and originally referred to light, fast sailing vessels that the Dutch Republic navy used to pursue pirates and other transgressors around and into the shallow waters of the Low Countries.